-Lynn Willett, a police dispatcher in Milwaukee, took a call a few years ago about checking on a person who hadn't been heard from in several days.
+Lynn Willett, a police dispatcher in Milwaukee, took a call a years ago about checking on a person who hadn't been heard from in several days.
 When officers went out and checked on the person, they discovered that he had passed away.

-One of the first things the officer asked for was Animal Control to come and pick up a German Shepherd.
+One of the first things the officer asked was for Animal Control to come and pick up a German Shepherd.
 The dog, Sgt.
 Roscoe, had been with the man for days.
 Lynn called Animal Control and told them the situation and asked them to come pick up the dog.

 Lynn then reached out to the mother to see if there was anyone who could take Sgt.
 Roscoe out of the pound.
 The mother was so distraught and was worried about the welfare of Sgt.
 Roscoe.
 She couldn't take him herself, because she lived in a retirement home.

 As Lynn feared, there was no one who could take him.
 She then went to the pound to see how he was doing and was told that if there wasn't any family to take him, in 7 days he would be put on the "list" for euthanasia.
 Just because his owner died, Lynn felt that it shouldn't be a death sentence for Sgt.
 Roscoe.